foundation-model-stack/fms-hf-tuning/docs/experiment-tracking.md

 sft_trainer.train(train_args=training_args, tracker_configs=tracker_configs, ...)
 ```

-Currently File Logging tacker supports only one argument and this file will be placed inside the `train_args.output` folder.
+Currently File Logging tracker supports only one argument and this file will be placed inside the `train_args.output` folder.

 ## Aimstack Tracker